Generating functions and triangulations for lecture hall cones

 \section{Hilbert Bases}

 Given a pointed rational cone $C\subset \reals^n$, the integer points $C\cap \integers^n$ form a semigroup.
 It is known that such a semigroup has a unique minimal generating set called the \emph{Hilbert basis} of $C$ (see, e.g., \cite{millersturmfels}).
-In this section we show that the cone $L_n$ has an interesting Hilbert basis.
+In this section we show that the cone $L_n$ has a (we think) interesting Hilbert basis.